memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/custom-query-module-example.md

 located in the `/usr/lib/memgraph/query_modules` directory.
 It was provided as an example of a `.py` query module for you to examine and learn from.

-If you are working with Docker and would like to open the file on your computer copy it from the Docker container.
+If you are working with Docker and would like to open the file on your computer, copy it from the Docker container.

 <details>